BrianSeong99/My-Blockchain-Learning/Solidity/README.md

-# Solidity X days to master solidity
+# 7 days to master solidity
 by Brian Seong

 ## Introduction